-Returns on Rates are calculated by dividing class operating income by class allocated net plant.
+Returns on Rates are calculated by dividing firm class operating income by firm class allocated net plant.
 Class net plant is allocated primarily with demand-based allocators.
-Class operating expenses are allocated with roughly equal split of energy and demand-based allocators.
-Class operating revenues, expenses, and allocation factors from the 2022 Budget Financial Forecast were used in the calculations of returns, meaning returns are on a projected basis.
-Only firm demand and energy are used for allocation and revenue calculation.
+Class operating expenses are allocated with a roughly equal split of energy and demand-based allocators.
+Class operating revenues, expenses, and allocation factors from 2022 actual operating results were used in the calculations of returns, meaning returns are on an actual basis.
 Almost all Retail rates used to calculate revenue were implemented in April of 2017 and were developed during the 2015 Rate Study.
-The only notable exception is the previously mentioned L-21-IS rate.
+The only notable exception is the L-21-IS rate, which became available for service in April of 2021.
+The L-21-IS rate does not have a frozen fuel component.
+Explanations below compare 2022 Actual results to 2021 Actual results included in the Addendum to the 2021 Pricing Report.